dotnet/docs/samples/core/getting-started/unit-testing-using-dotnet-test/README.md

 This sample demonstrates creating a library and writing effective unit tests that validate the features in that library.

-The example provides a service that indicates whether a number prime.
+The example provides a service that indicates whether a number is prime.

 Build and Run
 -------------